Lewis-Barton/south-wales-fitness/README.md

 * [Lazysizes](https://github.com/aFarkas/lazysizes?utm_source=cdnjs&utm_medium=cdnjs_link&utm_campaign=cdnjs_library) was used to optimise loading of images.
 * **HTML and CSS** are the two langauges that are used during this project.
 * [Google Fonts](https://fonts.google.com/) was used for the fonts for the website.
+* [typosaurus](https://typosaur.us/) was used for spell-checking deployed web pages.

 [Back to Index](#index)
 # **Testing**